zjunlp/EasyInstruct/README.md

 ## 🔔News

+- **2024-06-04, [EasyInstruct](https://arxiv.org/abs/2402.03049) has been accepted by the ACL 2024 System Demonstration Track. 🎉🎉**
-- **2024-2-6 We release a new paper: "[EasyInstruct: An Easy-to-use Instruction Processing Framework for Large Language Models](https://arxiv.org/abs/2402.03049)" with an HF demo [EasyInstruct](https://huggingface.co/spaces/zjunlp/EasyInstruct).**
+- **2024-02-06 We release a new paper: "[EasyInstruct: An Easy-to-use Instruction Processing Framework for Large Language Models](https://arxiv.org/abs/2402.03049)" with an HF demo [EasyInstruct](https://huggingface.co/spaces/zjunlp/EasyInstruct).**
-- **2024-2-6 We release a preliminary tool [EasyDetect](https://github.com/OpenKG-ORG/EasyDetect) for hallucination detection, with a [demo](http://easydetect.openkg.cn/)**.
+- **2024-02-06 We release a preliminary tool [EasyDetect](https://github.com/OpenKG-ORG/EasyDetect) for hallucination detection, with a [demo](http://easydetect.openkg.cn/)**.
-- **2024-2-5 We release version 0.1.2, supporting for new features and optimising the function interface.**
+- **2024-02-05 We release version 0.1.2, supporting for new features and optimising the function interface.**
-- **2023-12-9 The paper "[When Do Program-of-Thoughts Work for Reasoning?](https://arxiv.org/abs/2308.15452)" (supported by EasyInstruct), is accepted by AAAI 2024!**
+- **2023-12-09 The paper "[When Do Program-of-Thoughts Work for Reasoning?](https://arxiv.org/abs/2308.15452)" (supported by EasyInstruct), is accepted by AAAI 2024!**
 - **2023-10-28 We release version 0.1.1, supporting for new features of instruction generation and instruction selection.**
-- **2023-8-9 We release version 0.0.6, supporting Cohere API calls.**
+- **2023-08-09 We release version 0.0.6, supporting Cohere API calls.**
-- **2023-7-12 We release [EasyEdit](https://github.com/zjunlp/EasyEdit), an easy-to-use framework to edit Large Language Models.**
+- **2023-07-12 We release [EasyEdit](https://github.com/zjunlp/EasyEdit), an easy-to-use framework to edit Large Language Models.**
 <details>
 <summary><b>Previous news</b></summary>